-A Brief History of the Modern Wooden Chair: Ever Wondered how Wooden Chairs Came to be?
+A Brief History of the Modern Wooden Chair: Have you ever wondered how wooden chairs came to be?

 The notion of sitting has been around since mankind evolved to stand on two legs.
-Early humans sat on the ground, tree stumps, logs and rocks.
+Early humans sat on the ground, tree stumps, logs, and rocks.
 However, the earliest record of the modernized western concept of chairs actually dates back to Egyptian tomb paintings around 3100 B.C.
 In these paintings, Pharaohs and high priests were always perched on a throne.
-It looked like a chair with four legs and a high, decorated back.
-At this time, seating was reserved for the most important members of the community.
-Seating was a symbol of divinity among Egyptian people.
+These thrones resembled a chair with four legs and a high ornate back.
+During this time period, such seating was reserved for the most important members of the community.
+Chairs were a symbol of divinity among the Egyptian people.

 Around 70 A.D. in Greece, chairs became a little more mainstream.
 Grecians created seating for the masses.
 Born were basic block indentations in amphitheaters (later used in the Roman Coliseum).

-So, there you have it.
-That’s a brief history of the modern wooden chair.
+So, there you have it…a brief history of the modern wooden chair.
 Styles are constantly changing.
-However, the timelessness of wooden chairs remains constant throughout the centuries.
+However, the timelessness of wooden chairs remains constant.